FoxIO-LLC/blog/_posts/2024-04-23-ja4t-tcp-fingerprinting.md

 image: /assets/img/2024-04-23/tcp.gif
 ---

-And How It Can Block 60% of Internet Scan Traffic
+And How to Use It to Block Over 60% of Internet Scan Traffic

 ## TL;DR